kkoumantaros/agora-sp-admin/README.md

+# DEPRECATED

+This is no longer supported, as it has been merged with [Agora-sp](https://github.com/grnet/agora-sp).
+Please consider using [Agora-sp](https://github.com/grnet/agora-sp) instead.

 # Agora-sp Admin

 Agora-sp admin is an EmberJS project that provides an intuitive user interface for the [the agora-sp](https://github.com/grnet/agora-sp) project.
 It allows users to create/edit/update/delete their services and components.
 Users can login with credentials provided by the administrator, or use the shibboleth login functionality to login with their academic account.